chase0aks/Car-Auto-Loan/README.md

 This application relies on the following Python libraries:

-- `tkinter` for creating the graphical user interface.
+- `tkinter`: Used for creating the graphical user interface.
-- `math` for performing complex mathematical calculations.
+- `math`: Used for performing complex mathematical calculations.

 Please make sure you have these libraries available in your Python environment. `tkinter` is typically included with standard Python installations, but you may need to install it separately if it's not available.